 Airlie Beach is a popular coastal resort town in north-eastern Australia, situated in a region of Queensland known as the Whitsundays.
 Off the coast at this location are the 70+ islands of the Whitsundays group and the central portion of the Great Barrier Reef.
 Airlie Beach is a popular destination for outdoor sports such as sailing, fishing, and scuba and snorkelling.
-The climate here is said to be similar to that of Tahiti.
+The climate in the Whitsundays is said to be similar to that of Tahiti.

+Don's target market was said to be greying deposed African dictators and the like, whose welfare was be ensured by ex-SAS guards.
 Anyhow, whilst waiting for customers with zebra swishes to appear, he began by building an enormous sturdy house and extensive infrastructure.
-This first stage of Don’s dream included a lengthy paved private road built to highway standards, unpaved roads (now exotically overgrown), and enormous lengths of galvanised water piping across the estate, with many water tanks and a pump house connected to the town water supply.
+This included a lengthy paved private road built to highway standards, various unpaved roads (now exotically overgrown), and enormous lengths of galvanised water piping across the estate, with many water tanks and a pump house connected to the town water supply.

 For years after the home was built, both it and the reportedly eccentric habits of an owner who visited the construction site almost daily, formed the stuff of legend for the local construction and building trades community.